chiaratomaiuolo/xrayreco/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-xray_hit_reconstruction
+xrayreco
 =========================
-`xray_hit_reconstruction` is a project for reconstructing the incident X-rays energies and hit position on a solid state detector using a neural network.
+`xrayreco` is a project for reconstructing the incident X-rays energies and hit position on a solid state detector using a neural network.

 Contents